C.i. Process China consulting

 On April 12, 2021, the Customs Administration published 2 decrees that come into force starting Jan 1, 2022.

-• The first decree is the "Regulation on Registration and Administration of Foreign Producers of Food Imported to China" (GACC Decree 248).
-It requires that foreign food manufacturers and storage sites that export to China must register with Chinese customs.
-The decree also stipulates that food products are divided into two categories.
+a. decree GACC 248 is the "Regulation on Registration and Administration of Foreign Producers of Food Imported to China" (GACC Decree 248).
+It requires that foreign food manufacturers and warehouses exporting to China must register with the Chinese customs.

-• The second GACC decree is the “Administrative Measures on Food Security in Import and Export of China” (Decree 249).
+b. decree GACC 249 is the “Administrative Measures on Food Security in Import and Export of China”.
 It covers a wide range of requirements for exporting food products to China.
-It includes the registration of overseas production manufacturers, the processing records traceability by importers and exporters, quarantine & inspection matters and food labeling guidelines.

-China's exports to the rest of the world are tightly controlled
+China's exports to the rest of the world are strictly controlled

-• Except in special cases, a regular shipment from Europe or USA is not subject to a strong customs control when being exported.
-In China, fairly heavy export customs clearance procedures exist for almost all shipments.
-The procedures to export may be as demanding and time consuming as they are for importation.
-Why ?
+• Except in special cases, a regular shipment from Europe or the US is not subject to strict export customs control.
+In China, there are strict export clearance procedures for almost all shipments.
+Export procedures can be just as demanding and time-consuming as import procedures.
+Why is this?

-• First because the export value of each shipment from China is subject to a VAT (tax) refund to the exporter.
-This refund is a part of the VAT paid on domestic purchases and services contracted during the assembly.
-In past years, there have been many abuses in the declaration of exported value.
+• Firstly, the export value of each shipment from China is subject to a VAT refund to the exporter.
+This refund is a portion of the VAT paid on domestic purchases and assembly services.
+In recent years, there has been much abuse of the export value reporting system.

-• Also, the authorities wish, from China, to address the problem of fake and counterfeits products. this issue tarnishes its international reputation.
-The Chinese government signed cooperation agreements with the Customs of many countries so as to take an active part in control campaigns.
-This practice aims to detect and stop fraudulent, counterfeit or non-compliant products with the essential safety rules of the destination country.
+• In addition, the Chinese authorities want to tackle the problem of counterfeit and pirated products, which is damaging the country's international reputation in Asia and in western countries.
+The Chinese government has signed cooperation agreements with customs authorities in many countries to actively participate in control campaigns.
+This practice is aimed at detecting and stopping fraudulent, counterfeit or noncompliant products with the essential safety regulations of the destination country.

-• Herebelow is the header of an export clearance notice issued by Chinese customs.
+• Below is the header of an export clearance notice issued by Chinese customs.

 export clearance notice issued by the chinese customs